-Our 72 hours in Venice included exploring the beautiful canals by foot and boat, eating some incredible food, stopping at every intriguing alleyway for photographs, sipping wine, meeting locals, and exploring the islands around Venice.
+Our 3 days in Venice included exploring the beautiful canals by foot and boat, eating some incredible food, stopping at every intriguing alleyway for photographs, sipping wine, meeting locals, and even doing some day trips from Venice.

 When you exit the train station, take a minute to soak in all the sights, sounds, and smells around you.
 Welcome to Venice!
 Seeing the canals for the first time brought tears to my eyes.
 I think I instantly fell in love with Venice.